Skip navigation

 Blavatnik Building, Level 5

 Bundjalung and Ngapuhi woman Amrita Hepi presents excerpts from her solo performance work RINSE, premiered in 2022 with theatre-maker Mish Grigor.
-Rinse asks whether the future threat of societal extinction has led to a greater romanticization of the past.
-Based on an improvisational score, the piece explores what is left when the thrill of a new beginning wears off.
+Based on an improvisational score, Rinse asks whether the future threat of societal extinction has led to a greater romanticisation of the past.
+The excerpt builds upon Hepi’s investigations into the hybridity under colonialism, in contrast to the centrality of the ‘neutral’ body within contemporary performance, exploring what is left when the thrill of a new beginning wears off.

 Blavatnik Building, Level 5